muratk5n/thirdwave/en/README.md

 ---

 For admin "R word" sounds bad..
-For the FED one reason to play down recession cld be not wanting to be pressured into raising before inflation goes lower.
+For the FED one reason to play down recession cld be not wanting to be pressured into lowering before inflation goes lower.

 ---